netinvent/npbackup/README.md

 NPBackup comes with integrated auto upgrade function that will run regardless of program failures, in order to lessen the maintenance burden.
 The upgrade server runs a python asgi web server with integrated HTTP basic authentication, that can further be put behind an SSL proxy like HaProxy.

+## Customization

+NPBackup is fully customizable and branding can be done easily.
+You'll find all images and icons in the `resources` directory.
+Feel free to update those files.
+Once updated, you must run `update_custom_resources.py` to regenerate the `customization.py` file corresponding entries.
+The file `customization.py` also contains OEM strings that can be safely changed, except for the license text which must stay unaltered.

 ## Compilation

 In order to fully protect the AES key that is needed to support NPBackup, one can compile the program with Nuitka.